Facebook Ads Vs Google Ads : Which Platform Is Better For Small Business

 Therefore, a careful monitoring of these statistics is essential while deciding which platform works best for your business.

 It is evident that no doubt both of these platforms are incredibly dominant in their own unique way.
 The choice to make is entirely up to the individual requirements of the business.
-On the other hand, it would not be a bad idea if the businesses consider using both Google Adwords and Facebook Ads in a complementary way rather than viewing them as rivalries.
+On the other hand, it would not be a bad idea if the businesses consider using both Google Ads and Facebook Ads in a complementary way rather than viewing them as rivalries.